 No, the Forbidden Zone.
 We’re just gonna monkey around for a while.
-Twit.
+Little twit.

 Another reference to Planet of the Apes, specifically an area rendered wasteland by nuclear holocaust and forbidden for any ape citizen to traverse.
 It was seen most extensively in 1970’s Beneath the Planet of the Apes.